Identitry/home-ops/docs/specification.md

 #### Backup

-- Velero + Velero UI - Backup to S3 buckets, this requires Minio on TrueNAS Stor.
+- Velero UI - UI for Velero that is included in CozyStack

 #### Maybe in the future

-- InfluxDB (Currently on NAS)
+- InfluxDB (Currently included in HAOS VM)

 #### Startpage